kgxsz/devops-101/part-four/README.md

 We're finally in a position to deploy our application.
 But first, Let's think about what steps we need to take.

 1. **Provision an EC2 instance:**
    We need to provision an instance that will host the application.
 This instance will be known as the app server.
-We will achieve this by having the CI slave create the `/part-four/infrastructure/provisioning/app-server-template.json` stack with Cloudformation.
+We will achieve this by having the CI slave create the `/part-four/infrastructure/provisioning/app-server-template.json` stack with CloudFormation.

 2. **Configure the EC2 instance:**
    Since the newly provisioned app server will be bare, it won't be of any use until we configure it the way we want it.
 If you recall, to configure the CI master and slave we used Ansible, we won't be doing this here, instead we'll be using Cloudinit.